Asere231/PL-0-Compiler/README.md

 # PL-0-Compiler

-This project is a complete compiler for the PL/0 programming language, built over a sequence of assignments for a compiler construction course.
+This project is a complete compiler for the PL/0 programming language, built over a sequence of assignments for my **System Software** course.
 The project is organized into four main folders: `HW1`, `HW2`, `HW3`, and `HW4Compiler`.
 Each stage builds upon the last, culminating in a fully working compiler.

 ## 📁 Project Structure